 Apple cider vinegar is popularly used in salad dressings and cooking.
 But it's also been used traditionally as medicine.
-It might help lower blood sugar levels in people with diabetes by changing how foods are absorbed from the gut.
-It might also prevent the breakdown of some foods.
+It might help lower blood sugar levels after a meal by changing how foods are absorbed from the gut.

 Apple cider vinegar is used for obesity, diabetes, athletic performance, kidney stones, and many other purposes, but there is no good scientific evidence to support any of these uses.
 There is also no good evidence to support using apple cider vinegar for COVID-19.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.